hazelcast/hazelcast/docs/design/jet/023-non-corruptible-snapshots.md

 #### Snapshot taking procedure

 1. Initiate snapshot: generate new `ongoingSnapshotId` (always incremented, never reused, even for exported snapshots) in `JobExecutionRecord`
-2. Write `JobExecutionRecord`
-   Indeterminate result -> snapshot failed to start, there is no need to rollback or commit anything.
+2. Write `JobExecutionRecord` using safe method Indeterminate result or other failure -> snapshot failed to start, there is no need to rollback or commit anything.
 3. Clear ongoing snapshot map.
    Indeterminate result -> not possible, however operation may not be replicated to all backups.
    Stray records are not a big problem because each record in snapshot map has `snapshotId`